Top Climate Change Risks: Heat, Flood, Fire

-Of the top cities in Arizona, the city with the highest overall risk is Phoenix.
+Of these top cities in Arizona, the city with the highest overall risk is Phoenix.
 The city with the lowest overall risk is Prescott.

-Among the lower 48 states, Arizona's highest ranking is #1 for drought risk.
+Among the lower 48 states, Arizona's highest ranking is #1 for flood risk.

-Mississippi and Illinois rank lowest for drought risk
+Utah and Nevada rank lowest for flood risk

 See our fire ranking methodology.